Article Badge Image

 Robo-advisory companies regularly claim that their tax-loss harvesting systems will earn you more money than you pay in management fees.

-It is true that efficient tax loss harvesting can improve your portfolio’s performance, so look for robo-advisors that provide this service.
+Efficient tax loss harvesting can improve your portfolio's performance, so look for robo-advisors that provide this service.

 Access to experts